Psilocybin Facilitator Training: Myths & Misunderstood

 The reality:

-Oregon has established one of the most rigorous training standards for psilocybin services in the United States.
-To qualify for licensure, individuals must complete a minimum of 120 hours of core instructional coursework and 40 hours of supervised practicum experience.
-These requirements are mandated by the state and are non-negotiable.
+One of the most stringent types of training in psilocybin services created in the United States is in Oregon.
+In order to be licensed, one should have a minimum of 120 hours of fundamental instructional coursework and 40 hours of practicum experience under supervision.
+These are the requirements of the state and they cannot be negotiated.

-The coursework covers a wide range of critical subjects, including ethics, cultural equity, trauma-informed care, client screening, safety protocols, pharmacology, neuroscience, and legal compliance.
-Each area is designed to prepare facilitators for the emotional, psychological, and legal responsibilities they will carry while working with clients.
+The coursework includes a diverse set of essential topics, such as ethics, cultural equity, trauma-informed care, client screening, safety measures, pharmacology, neuroscience and legal compliance.
+All the areas are aimed to equip the facilitators with emotional, psychological and legal obligations they will be having when handling clients.

 Myth 7: Facilitators Can Work Independently After Training